mackenzie-km/mackenzie-km.github.io/_posts/2019-06-22-rails_sessionscontroller_and_has_secure_password.markdown

 2. I used that guide to set up my routes
 ```
-get    '/login',   to: 'sessions#new'
+get    '/login',   to: 'sessions#new' (or to make it restful, make it /sessions/new)
-post   '/login',   to: 'sessions#create'
+post   '/login',   to: 'sessions#create' (or just /sessions)
-delete '/logout',  to: 'sessions#destroy'
+delete '/logout',  to: 'sessions#destroy' (or just /sessions)
 ```

 3. I made the `session/new view` & I copied the same create user form into the `session/new view `